Berry Brow

-The village has a Victorian infants' and nursery school, some shops and a railway platform on the Penistone Line.
+The village has a Victorian infants' and nursery school, some shops and a railway station on the Penistone Line.
 It lies between Armitage Bridge, Taylor Hill and Newsome.
 Berry Brow is served by two public houses (The Railway and The Golden Fleece) and a liberal club.
 The site of a third public house, The Black Bull, was converted into an Indian restaurant in 1994, and received planning permission to expand capacity in 2011.

 In the bottom of the valley are two high rise buildings, built in the 1960s in an attempt to modernise the village.
 These reached public notoriety in the 1980s when they were found to contain high levels of asbestos, which had been built into the fabric of the building, under the regulations in force at that time.
 A request by Kirklees Council for money from central Government to assist with the predicted £1 million cost of removing the asbestos was rejected in February 1991.

 Expecting to take approximately 6 months to complete the task of removing the asbestos, Kirklees Council temporarily re-housed the tenants in other areas, the majority of whom consisted of mature and elderly residents.
 As the 6 months dragged on into three years, the tenants were offered more permanent housing elsewhere.
 The two blocks were eventually refurbished at a cost in excess of £6,000,000.
 They were then used to house younger single people and asylum seekers from other countries.
-As part of the refurbishment a 'State-of-the Art' CCTV security system was installed in 2009 to cover both buildings, as well as other locations in Dewsbury and Batley.
+As part of the refurbishment a 'State-of-the Art' CCTV security system was installed in 2009 to cover both buildings, as well as other locations in Dewsbury and Batley..In 2026, following consultation with local resident and tenants, Kirklees decided to demolish the flats rather than refurbish them, this will de done in stages and is expected to be completed by September 2026.